 Meet Analiese

-Analiese recently made her international debut as Flora in Britten’s The Turn of the Screw with the Trentino Music Festival in Italy, under the baton of Maestro J. David Jackson from the Metropolitan Opera.
+Analiese made her international debut as Flora in Britten’s The Turn of the Screw with the Trentino Music Festival (2023) in Italy, under the baton of Maestro J. David Jackson from the Metropolitan Opera.
 Her festival performances also included scenes as Ginevra in Handel’s Ariodante, as well as aria concerts and several masterclasses.
-Currently based in the Washington, D.C. region, Analiese has performed concert scenes as Adele in Die Fledermaus and the role of Fiorella in Offenbach’s The Brigands with the Victorian Lyric Opera Company.
+Currently based in the Washington, D.C. region, Analiese has performed concert scenes as Adele in Die Fledermaus (2023) and the role of Fiorella in Offenbach’s The Brigands with the Victorian Lyric Opera Company (2022).
+Additional previous operatic role highlights include Despina in Mozart’s Così fan tutte with the Atlantic Music Festival and a title role debut as Gretel in Humperdinck’s Hansel and Gretel at Northwestern University.

 In addition to her operatic endeavors, Analiese is a versatile choral and chamber performer of early, sacred, and new music.
 Recent notable solo appearances include “Laudate Dominum” in Mozart’s Vesperae Solennes de Confessore and “Rejoice Greatly” in Handel’s Messiah at Fourth Presbyterian Church.
 Analiese also sang Seraphim 1 in “Selig, sind die toten” (Mvt.
 3) from Heinrich Schütz’ Musikalische Exequien and was the soprano soloist in Reena Esmail’s When the Violin and Bernstein’s Chichester Psalms with the Thomas Circle Singers in Washington, D.C.
+In competition, Analiese has won first place in Maryland D.C.
+Chapter NATS and was a winner of the Greek Women’s University Club Music Competition in Chicago (2023).
 Throughout her experience, Analiese has performed at venues such as the National Cathedral, Willard InterContinental Hotel, and the Basilica of the National Shrine of the Immaculate Conception.

 When she’s not singing…